 Endobronchial ultrasound (EBUS) is a bronchoscopic procedure performed largely in a day case setting.
 It is a pivotal diagnostic and staging test in the lung cancer pathway.
 Efficient access to high quality EBUS services is paramount to facilitate the implementation of the National Lung Cancer Optimal Pathway and achieving new national cancer targets such as the 28 day faster diagnosis standard.

-This document classifies EBUS into two different types of procedure that require a differing level of skill and expertise.
+This document classifies EBUS into two different types of procedure that require differing levels of skill and expertise.
 This is an important distinction for commissioners to understand and consider building their EBUS pathways around.
 A diagnostic EBUS is indicated when the focus of the procedure is to obtain adequate tumour samples to guide systemic therapy in advanced stage disease.
 A staging EBUS is indicated in patients that may be suitable for curative intent treatment and nodal staging is required to define the optimal treatment.

 A diagnostic EBUS is usually indicated in patients that are not suitable for treatment with curative intent, either because they have advanced stage, are not fit enough for or do not wish to undergo the suggested treatment.
 It is important that enough tumour tissue of sufficient quality is obtained for accurate tumour sub-typing, and molecular & immuno-oncology profiling.
 This is essential to guide treatment with increasingly specific targeted systemic anti-cancer therapy.
 Obtaining tumour tissue for diagnostic purposes only is generally a faster and more straightforward procedure.